BitskiCo/docs/docs/programatic-wallets.md

 ## [Enterprise Wallets](app-wallet.md)

+_Note: enterprise wallets were formerly known as app wallets_

 Enterprise wallets are a great place to execute transations on behalf of your organization.
 For instance, you could:

 - Mint tokens and send them to people.